"If I

 I've also given up on hearing back from TD Bank.
 After passing the screening interview and the HR interview, I got an appointment with the hiring manager.
 He was so impressed with me that he turned to his computer to see if there were higher-level jobs available in his department for me.
 There weren't.
 Nonetheless, I expressed my enthusiasm for the job that I was interviewing for.
 He shook my hand, looked me in the eye and told me that I'd hear from him in five business days.
 More than a week later, I sent him an email that didn't get a reply.
 Two days later, I left a voicemail that didn't get a reply.
 Finally, I got him on the phone, and he apologized for the delay, saying that HR had just given him another candidate to interview for that position... and I would hear from him soon.
 I never heard from him... which is irresponsible and inconsiderate.
 If you're so impressed with an applicant, then hire them... without waiting to see if someone better comes along.
 Such professionalism.
 (On the TV show "Shark Tank", the investors don't like it when candidates stall on their offers to see if something better comes along).
 I have no clue what went wrong, but they are still my bank because of their greatness.

 Simultaneously, I passed the screening interview for another mid-priced/upscale menswear company (which is going from "clicks to bricks").
 Next, I met with the VP of Stores in America.
-He absolutely adored me and explicitly said that he wanted me to be the Assistant Manger at their new NYC flagship store in the Flatiron district.
+He absolutely adored me and explicitly said that he wanted me to be the Assistant Manager at their new NYC flagship store in the Flatiron district.
 He had just hired the Store Manager; my 3rd interview was with them together.
 I aced all her interview questions.
-A week later, the new manager emailed me to say that she had her own candidate in mind for the Assistant Manger job, but offered me a part-time sales job. (maybe just to appease the VP?)
+A week later, the new manager emailed me to say that she had her own candidate in mind for the Assistant Manager job, but offered me a part-time sales job. (maybe just to appease the VP?)
 I emailed back, cc the VP, to say that all along, my interviews had been for an AM role, which everyone seemed to think I was perfect for.
 An offer of a part-time job (not even the Sales Lead or Keyholder jobs) seemed insulting.
 She replied that after consultation with the VP, she'd offer me a full-time sales job... and if I proved myself, I might be considered for Sales Lead or Keyholder.
 "Proved myself"?
 My resume and references offered plenty of proof.
 I declined her offer.
 What a weak VP!

 Next, Lewis' friend, Christine, suggested me for an operations job at a richly famous financial services company.
 Her boss told her that it was mostly up to her to find a candidate, and she'd train the candidate.
 I aced the HR screening phone call.
 Then, I aced the interview with Human Resources.
 Christine interviewed me and gave glowing reviews.
 Next, I needed 3 interviews with 3 different people, including Christine's boss.
 Weeks later, HR was still having trouble scheduling my interview with Christine's boss: he cancelled twice.
 Finally, HR set a date--with confirmation from all 3 people.
 Last minute, Christine's boss cancelled again... but agreed to a phone interview with me the following day.
 I aced both in-person interviews, back-to-back.
 I was happy to see both their faces "light up" at my answers to their questions.
 Christine had told me what the compensation was, so I asked for a bit more--leaving room for a counter-offer (which never happened).
 Both interviews lasted longer than expected--always a good sign--and both told Christine how impressed they were with me (one woman was a supervisor with 15 years there).
 Finally, my phone interview with Christine's boss happened: a brief 20 minutes.
 I gave him the SAME answers as I'd given previously.
 A week later, Christine sadly told me that her boss felt that I had "avoided" his questions. !!??
 Suddenly, a job that had seemed "a sure thing" was pulled from Christine's hands.
 She texted me, "He told me in the beginning that as long as you weren't a total numb-nuts and if I agreed to train you, he'd hire you since we have an existing relationship."
 She discovered that a "minority woman" had NOT vacated the role, so the job had been withheld from me... even though the woman routinely broke down crying at her desk, unable to cope with the stress... and consistently earned poor performance reviews.
 Christine and I were disgusted.
 Yet, I followed up with the 15-year veteran, hoping for an opening on her team (that I learned about), since she was impressed with me.
 If I get a reply from her, I'll post it here.